depadiernos/DOM-I/README.md

 **Follow these steps for completing your project.**

-* [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo). **Please don't merge your own pull request**
+* [x] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo). **Please don't merge your own pull request**
-* [ ] Add your project manager as a reviewer on the pull-request
+* [x] Add your team lead as a reviewer on the pull-request
-* [ ] Your project manager will count the project as complete by merging the branch back into master.
+* [ ] Your team lead will count the project as complete by merging the branch back into master.

 ## Task 1: Create selectors to point your data into elements
 * [x] Create selectors by using any of the DOM element's methods